dingcycle/erine.email/README.md

 | something.user@domain | Forward              | Drop                   |
 | user@domain           | Drop                 | Forward                |

-A user will be "reserved" if the `Reserved` column of the `Users` table is set to 1.
+A user will be "reserved" if the `reserved` column of the `user` table is set to 1.
 The default value is 0 (normal user).

 OK, I got it, but what is that for?